SHORT STORY: THREE REFUGEES … lessons of life

-As tired souls they looked around the streets, markets and nearby colonies but no one provided them with either money or food.
-Tired, they filled their stomach with tap water and walked across the road and entered a park to rest under the tree.
+As tired souls they looked around the streets, markets and even nearby colonies but no one provided them with either money nor food.
+Tired, they filled their stomach with some tap water, after which, they walked across the road, and entered a park, to rest under a tree.

-They were not known to each other, even when they were together for the last couple of days, because their focus was on rest and food as they were tired, hungry and even sick.
-For them crossing the border, organising for food, water, shelter and survival was the immediate priority during the days that they had traveled together, and not so much befriending themselves.
+They had not even, adequately, befriended themselves, even when, they were together for the last couple of days, because their focus was on rest and food as they were tired, hungry and even sick.
+For them crossing the border, organizing food, water, shelter and survival was the immediate priority during the days that they had traveled together, and not so much befriending themselves.

-Their hunger was reaching a burst point.
-When a group of people from a charitable organisation came up to them, having realised they were refugees, and gave them a dozen bananas each.
-Seeing that they were thrilled and started jumping in joy as if they had recovered a lost fortune.
+Their hunger was now reaching a burst point.
+When a group of people from a charitable organisation came up to their rescue, having realised they were refugees.
+They gave them a dozen bananas each.
+Upon receiving the bananas they were thrilled, and they started jumping in joy as if they had recovered a lost fortune.

-Soon one out of them who appeared very hungry had all the bananas in a go and burped loudly, and decided to rest.
+Soon, the first refugee who appeared the most hungry had all the bananas in a go and burped loudly, and then decided to rest.

-The second person had six out of them and decided to lie down.
-When he kept the balance six close to his chest and decided to take some rest.
+The second refugee had six out of them and kept the balance six bananas close to his chest and decided to take some rest.

-And the third person after having six got up and told these two he is going up to the nearby market and will return soon.
+The third refugee, after having six bananas got up and told the remaining two, that he is going up, to the nearby market and will return soon.

-The first person who had finished all the bananas was rather puzzled at banana-behaviour of these two.
-As hitherto they were cribbing, they were extremely hungry and could even finish a man, but when they got food to eat they didn’t finish.
-By now about half-an-hour had passed when he saw the third person walking back without bananas in his hand.
-Seeing the third person without bananas, number one’s inquisition started tickling him and he couldn’t resist anymore, so without waiting for third refugee, he suddenly asked the second person,
+The first refugee who had finished all the bananas was rather puzzled at the banana-behaviour of the balance two refugees.
+As hitherto, they were cribbing, they were extremely hungry and could even finish a man, but when they got bananas to eat, they didn’t finish it.
+By now about half-an-hour had passed when he saw the third refugee walking back without bananas in his hand.
+Upon seeing the third refugee without bananas, number one’s inquisition started tickling him.
+He couldn’t resist anymore, so without waiting for third refugee, he suddenly asked the second one.

-‘You were so hungry but you didn’t finish all the bananas, and why are you keeping these six?’
+‘Arrey yaar, you were so hungry but you didn’t finish all the bananas.
+Why are you keeping these six bananas with you?’

-The person replied, ‘I have kept it for the evening.
-Who knows in this new city you might not get any food again so as a precaution I have kept it for dinner.’
+The second refugee replied, ‘I have kept it for the evening.
+For who knows in this unknown city you might not get any charity again, so as a precaution I have kept it for my dinner.’

-‘Well I ate six and sold six and now I have money for two more meals.
+‘Well … well I ate six and sold six and now I have money for two more meals.’
+Replied the third person.

 The story conveys a smart worldly message.
-The first person ate all the bananas thinking some other Good Samaritan or God will not let him go hungry.
-The second person showed a streak of saving and cautiousness for the rainy day so he kept six for dinner and the third person had that entrepreneurial drive so he ate six and sold six.
+The first refugee ate all the bananas thinking some other Good Samaritan or God perhaps will not let him go hungry.
+The second refugee showed a streak of saving and cautiousness for the rainy day so he ate six and kept six for dinner but the third refugee had that entrepreneurial drive so he ate six and sold six.

-Introspect, what would you have done under such circumstances?
+Introspect, what would you have done under the circumstances?

 Posted by Kamlesh Tripathi